streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Copying

-Copy the relevant quest folder.
-Some contain multiple quests, in such case copy only what you need.
+Duplicate the relevant quest folder from [`app/src/main/java/de/westnordost/streetcomplete/quests`](app/src/main/java/de/westnordost/streetcomplete/quests).
+Some contain multiple quests, in such case delete unnecessary files.

 Some quests are entirely defined in a single file, some have additional answer class, custom interface or utility classes.

 # Adjust the copy

+TODO: rename using refactor?
+TODO: rename using file rename?
+TODO: check for side efects

 After the quest is copied it is necessary to adjust it a bit so it is not a duplicate anymore.